 December 31, 2020

-As per the Thesaurus, to have control (over anything) means to have power over.
-But what is having power over data?
-In this post, we argue that there are three aspects to having power or “authority” over data: having full access to the data (access aperture), ensuring data security (security control), and data privacy (privacy control).
+According to Merriam Webster, to have control means to exercise restraining or directing influence over, or to have power over.
+So, how does this apply to data?
+In this post, we argue that there are three aspects to having power or authority over data:

 Data access aperture defines the various methods you can use to access and work with your data.

-The data stored in Google Analytics is only accessible through dashboards that Google provides.
+The data stored in Google Analytics is only accessible through the dashboards that Google provides.
 So, you are out of luck if you want something outside of the reporting they offer you.
-You won’t have access to something you might typically achieve with a custom SQL query (unless you want to pay Google a ridiculous amount of money for a dump of the data).
+You won’t have access to something you might typically achieve with a few SQL commands on your warehouse (unless you want to pay Google a ridiculous amount of money for a dump of the raw data).

 In this example, S3 provides the widest aperture of access.
-You cannot only connect S3 to BI tools (like Tableau or Looker) and build analyses in SQL, but you can also load the data into Spark or your applications.
+Not only can you connect S3 to BI tools like Tableau or Looker and build analyses in SQL, but you can also load the data into Spark or your applications.

 This example also makes it clear that exposure of the data to other users and systems is, on some level, a function of access aperture: the wider the aperture, the higher the functionality around exposing the data.

-Data access control also defines how much control a company has over data portability.
-Data portability simply means how easy (or difficult) it is to take your data elsewhere, say, to a different storage or SaaS system?
-S3 provides the highest portability support - you can easily move data from S3 to Google Cloud, for example, all you have to do it pay the network transfer cost.
-At the other extreme, Google Analytics does not provide direct access to the raw event stream data, so this data is not portable.
+Data access control also defines how much control you have over data portability.
+Data portability simply means how easy (or difficult) it is to take your data elsewhere, say, to a different storage or SaaS system.
+In our example, S3 provides the highest portability support.
+You can easily move data from S3 to Google Cloud, for example, all you have to do it pay the network transfer cost.
+At the other end of the spectrum, Google Analytics does not provide direct access to the raw event stream data, so this data is not portable.

-To have security control means having visibility and control over ALL access to the data.
+Data security control means having visibility and control over all access to the data.

 Security is a crucial aspect of data control, as evidenced by repeated headlines about data breaches in the past few years.

-By storing the data in any cloud provider, whether it’s a SaaS application like Google Analytics or an Infrastructure SaaS like S3, you give up some security control level since you are limited to access control policies supported by the tools housing your data.
-For example, Google Analytics only supports user-based access, while S3 supports both user-based and IAM-based access.
+By storing the data with any cloud provider, whether it’s a SaaS application like Google Analytics or an Infrastructure SaaS like S3, you give up some security control.
+You’re limited to the access control policies supported by the tools housing your data.
+For example, Google Analytics only supports user-based access, while S3 supports both user-based and Identity and Access Management (IAM) based access.
 Furthermore, when you trust a cloud provider with your data, you’re also trusting them to implement their policies effectively.

-On the other hand, when you store data in your own data center you can set up arbitrary security control policies when storing the data in their own data centre.
-How effectively they can enforce those controls is a different matter altogether.
-The compliance of the policies depends on the sophistication and bandwidth of their IT security teams.
+On the other hand, when you store data in your own data center you can set up arbitrary security control policies.
+But remember, how effectively you can enforce these controls depends on the sophistication and bandwidth of your IT security teams.

-Every company should think about what data they entrust to third-party SaaS vendors to ensure they have confidence in their security practices, especially when it comes to sensitive data and PII.
+It’s important to carefully consider what data you entrust to third-party SaaS vendors and do you research to understand their security practices, especially when it comes to sensitive data and PII.
 The more comprehensive and critical the data is, the more stringent should be the security practices.

 The relationship between aperture and exposure necessitates the third aspect of data control: data privacy control.
-Specifically, this relates to what do you use the data for.
-While there is a close relationship between this control vs. data security control, there is a well-defined distinction.
+Specifically, this relates to for what do you use the data.
+While there is a close relationship between data privacy control and data security control, there is a clear distinction.
 Security control manages who has access to the data.
-In contrast, privacy control concerns for what you use the data and whether or not that usage meets the end user’s expectation of privacy and/or complies with legal standards (i.e., GDPR, CCPA, etc.).
+Privacy control considers what the data is used for and whether or not that usage meets the end user’s expectation of privacy and/or complies with legal standards such as GDPR or CCPA.

-Using the same example above with Google Analytics, Snowflake, and S3, all are cloud providers, so technically, someone inside those companies has access to your raw data, but what they can potentially do (or are already doing) with the data varies a lot.
+Let’s go back to our example from above.
+Google Analytics, Snowflake, and S3, are all cloud providers.
+This means someone inside those companies technically has access to your raw data, but what they can potentially do (or are already doing) with that data varies.

-For example, at least some employees at Google can likely look at the same charts and reports you have set up in your account (the system automatically generates them from the clickstream data).
+For example, at least some employees at Google can likely look at the same charts and reports you have set up in your Google Analytics account (the system automatically generates them from the clickstream data).
 More likely than not, Google uses that data to create a user profile and use it for marketing purposes.
-The fact that the user anonymizes the data before sending it to Google doesn’t help much if the end-user is logged into some Google property (Gmail, etc.) - Google can still target the users with cookies.
-(Cookie targeting is being addressed by many platforms, per Apple’s recent announcements, but won’t ever fully go away.)
+The fact that the user anonymizes the data before sending it to Google doesn’t help much if the end-user is logged into some Google property like Gmail.
+Google can still target the users with cookies.
+Cookie targeting is being addressed by many platforms, but it will continue on in some form.

 This spectrum highlights the challenge of balancing aperture and exposure.
 It’s clear that from a vendor standpoint, S3 provides far more data privacy control than Google Analytics.
-Every business’s practical challenge is that teams across the organization need to do their jobs and requires access data but, as we’ve seen, the level of data control afforded by these tools varies significantly.
-Lucky, there are an increasing number of options for ‘fully owned’ analytics and data tooling.)
+The practical challenge for every business is that the tooling teams across the organization need to do their jobs and requires access data but, as we’ve seen, the level of data control afforded by these tools varies significantly.
+Lucky, there are an increasing number of options for ‘fully owned’ analytics and data tooling.

 When companies consider data control as a topic, they tend to focus on one or two of the aspects mentioned above, depending on their industry, stage, and even company culture.